-- The customer is responsible for the construction, maintenance and repair of their installation up to the Point of Supply (POS).
+The customer is responsible for the construction, maintenance and repair of their installation up to the Point of Supply (POS).
 Under Option 1, the Points of Supply for the three dwellings are at Vector's service pits or pillars where the customers' service cables are connected.
-Vector will install the LV cables and service pits or pillars within the easement area created in the customers' development and will require an easement to protect its cables and service pits or pillars inside the customers' property. - Under Option 2, the Points of Supply for the three houses are at Vector's service pits and pillars at the property boundary.
+Vector will install the LV cables and service pits or pillars within the easement area created in the customers' development and will require an easement to protect its cables and service pits or pillars inside the customers' property.

+Under Option 2, the Points of Supply for the three houses are at Vector's service pits and pillars at the property boundary.
 The customers will install their service cables from their houses to Vector's service pit or pillar at the property boundary.
-No easement is needed. - Customers must be familiar with their obligations as detailed in section 3 of these Standards. - If the customer wishes to construct the cables and service pits themselves and hand over ownership to Vector for ongoing maintenance and operation, they will need to design and construct the equipment to Vector's standards.
-Vector will not accept ownership without clear evidence that the equipment is installed to Vector's standards.
-Additionally, an easement in favour of Vector to allow operation and maintenance of the equipment is required prior to Vector accepting ownership. - Vector is responsible for the ongoing repair and maintenance of equipment it owns.
+No easement is needed.

+Customers must be familiar with their obligations as detailed in section 3 of these Standards.

+Vector is responsible for the ongoing repair and maintenance of equipment it owns.
 Customers are responsible for the ongoing repair and maintenance of equipment they own.

-- The Electrical Service Provider must understand the technical requirements in section 5 of these Standards and how this applies to the customer's installation. - Multi-dwellings with more than five ICPs must have a single point of isolation (e.g. a switch or a fuse) for all the customers. - The customer must provide unrestricted maintenance access to Vector's equipment at all times as per the easement conditions.
+- The Electrical Service Provider must understand the technical requirements in section 5 of these Standards and how this applies to the customer's installation. - Multi-dwellings with more than five ICPs must have a single point of isolation (e.g. a switch or a fuse) for all the customers. - The customer must provide unrestricted maintenance access to Vector's equipment at all times as per the easement terms.